The sine, cosine and tangent functions

 and the graph on the right shows the resulting function sin (θ):

-Graph of the cos function: The next picture on the left again shows
+Graph of the cosine function: The next picture on the left again shows

 the red vector pointing at various angles θ